Lifou Island: Economy

 Tourism is a major industry on the island.
-P&O, Carnival Australia and, Royal Caribbean visit Lifou bringing thousands of visitors each month.
+Carnival Australia and Royal Caribbean visit Lifou bringing thousands of visitors each month.

 Chief exports include copra, rubber, vanilla and sugarcane.

 Culture

 The term Kanak is used for natives of the islands and their native language of the island is Drehu, with people descending from Melanesians and Polynesians.
 With a total of 19 different tribes inhabiting the three Loyalty Islands, six of which are on Lifou.

 The current traditional high chief of the island is Evanès Boula, who in total is chief of 13 of these 19 Loyalty Islands tribes, succeeding Henri Boula on 13 June 1999.
 To the natives of the island, his word is law, and his power is absolute.